An atom chip interferometer: Motion of the atom cloud center of mass

 We estimate a 5\% uncertainty on the knowledge of the maximum $\Omega_{i0}$ of the dressing Rabi frequency, which translated into a 5\% uncertainty on $\Omega_i(t)$, and then on the $x_i^{cm}(t)$ uncertainty displayed on figure \ref{fig_Position}.

-Knowing $x^{cm}_i(t)$ allows us to compute the center of mass velocity and thus the velocity difference between the two parts of the atom wavefunction when the second $\pi/2$ shines on the atoms.
+Knowing $x^{cm}_i(t)$ allows us to compute the center-of-mass velocity and thus the velocity difference between the two parts of the atom wavefunction when the second $\pi/2$ shines on the atoms.
 At the output of the interferometer, for the data of figure \ref{fig_Fringes}.c, the velocity of the $\left|1\right>$ (respectively $\left|2\right>$) state is $\dot{x}^{cm}_1$ (respectively $\dot{x}^{cm}_2$):